alfonso-cabrera/scripts/README.md

 # scripts
-Contains a collection of random scripts created to solve problems I encountered in the wild.
+Contains a collection of random scripts and playbooks created to solve problems I encountered in the wild.